Gustav Sprick: Squadron leader

 On 8 August 1940, Sprick was appointed Staffelkapitän (squadron leader) of 8.
 Staffel of JG 26, replacing Oberleutnant Kuno Wendt.
 His Gruppe, III./JG 26 had a formidable team of leaders during the Battle of Britain, with the experienced Kommandeur Adolf Galland and Gerhard Schöpfel (9.
 Staffel), with Sprick (8.
 Staffel) and Joachim Müncheberg (7.
 Staffel).
 These four pilots all had 10 or more victories and over the next 2 months claimed 50 aircraft between them.

 Sprick himself scored 11 victories in the battle, including a pair of Hurricanes of 85 Sqn on 31 August (his 14th & 15th victories).
 He was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 8 September, and then the coveted Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 1 October after gaining his 20th victory on 28 September.
 By the end of 1940, with the battle falling back into a relatively quiet period, his score had increased to 23.
 (Müncheberg had 23, Schöpfel had 22 and Galland with 58).
 On 27 November, Sprick claimed an aerial victory over a Spitfire in the vicinity of Deal.
 According to Mathews and Foreman, this claim is unconfirmed.
 However, Sarkar states that Sprick shot down Keith Lawrence from No. 421 (Reconnaissance) Flight who was injured in the encounter that day.

 June 1941 marked the invasion of the Soviet Union in the east.
 With the majority of the Luftwaffe involved in Operation Barbarossa, it left just JG 26, JG 2 and JG 1 defending the west.
 Coinciding with this, the British started their own air offensive, taking the fight to the Germans over France.
 Now, however, the roles were reversed, and it was the RAF fighters that found themselves vulnerable, operating at the limit of their range.

 On 16 June 1941, Sprick claimed his 24th aerial victory.
 That day, the RAF had attacked Boulogne-sur-Mer with six Bristol Blenheim bombers in "Circus" No. 13.
 The bombers were escorted by six fighter squadrons from No. 11 Group.

 Death

 On 28 June, the RAF flew "Circus" No. 26, with the objective to bomb the electrical power station at Comines.
 III.
 Gruppe, led by Schöpfel, was ordered to intercept the "Circus" escorted by No. 303 Polish Fighter Squadron.
 The 8 Staffel, which was flying the high cover, was jumped from above by Spitfires and in the ensuing melee, the right wing of Sprick's Bf 109 F-2 (Werknummer 5743—factory number) sheared off while he attempted an evasive Split S maneuver.
 He crashed to his death near Holque, inland from Calais.
+Sprick is buried in the Bourdon German war cemetery, France in block 38, row 8, grave 305.